justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 ### Annotate the Classes for OSGi Registration

-We will need to create two classes: a class for the product type itself, and a screen navigation entry class for the custom screen for the product type.
+We will create two classes: a class for the product type itself, and a screen navigation entry class for a custom screen.

 #### Annotate the Product Type Class